 - Correct the copy of your tax return that you kept for your records.

-The notice says "Based on the information you provided, we changed your 20XX Form 1040 to correct your...".
-I don't remember sending any change to IRS.
+I don't remember sending a request to IRS to change my return.
 How can I find out what IRS received to initiate this change?

 What if I need to make another correction to my account?

 You'll need to file Form 1040X, Amended U.S. Individual Income Tax Return.

 What if I haven’t gotten answers after contacting IRS several times?

 Call the Taxpayer Advocate at 877-777-4778 or for TTY/TDD 800-829-4059.

 What if I think I’m a victim of identity theft?

 Call us at the number listed on the top right corner of your notice.
 Refer to the IRS Identity Theft resource page for more information.

 Consider filing your taxes electronically.
 Filing online can help you avoid mistakes and find credits and deductions that you may qualify for.
 In many cases you can file for free.
 Learn more about e-file.